Amy Okuda: Career

 In 2007, she landed a role in the TV show Californication with David Duchovny.
 Also in 2007, Okuda got the role of Tinkerballa in The Guild, her first recurring role.
-As of the end of season four, she has been in all of the show's episodes, with the exception of a few Season 3 episodes where her character was mentioned but not seen.
+She appeared in 60 of the series' 66 episodes throughout all six seasons.

-In 2010, she appeared in a short educational film about the Spitzer Space Telescope.
-While flying to Saturn, she observes a giant ring newly discovered in 2009 by NASA's Spitzer Space Telescope.
+In 2010, she appeared in a short educational film about the Spitzer Space Telescope; while flying to Saturn, her character observes a giant ring newly discovered in 2009 by NASA's Spitzer Space Telescope.

 In 2011, she appeared in the Break.com original music video "Tonight, I'm Frakking You" which is a science fiction and video game parody of the song "Tonight (I'm Lovin' You)" by Enrique Iglesias.
 In the video, she appears along with Alessandra Torresani, Kunal Nayyar, and Matthew Brown.

 In November 2011, she was cast in a horror-social satire film titled Chastity Bites.
 She plays queen bee "mean girl" Ashley Thorne.

 In June 2012, she played Samantha in the YouTube channel YOMYOMF's series BFFs.
 Later that month, Amy played a recurring role in the web series Away We Happened on the YouTube channel Wong Fu Productions.
 The film starred Jen Chae and Victor Kim.

 In April 2013, she appeared in the episode "The Bachelor" of The Middle (season 4, episode 19) as Sue's Tennis opponent, and on the TableTop web series.

 On March 25, 2014, she appeared in Brooklyn Nine-Nines season finale "Charges and Specs" (season 1, episode 22) as Sgt.
 Terry Jeffords' former girlfriend.
 She reprised the role in two later episodes.
 In 2014, she starred in José Manuel Cravioto's horror thriller film Reversal, along Keith Johnson and Bianca Malinowski.

 In 2015, she appeared in Season 2 of Shonda Rhimes' television drama series How to Get Away With Murder on ABC.
 Okuda also appeared as Christine Tanaka in two episodes of the television series adapted from Philip K. Dick's novel The Man in the High Castle.

 In 2016, Okuda was cast as Julia Sasaki in the Netflix comedy television series Atypical, which debuted on August 11, 2017.